caitlin-hartley/python-api-challenge/README.md

 ![latwind](https://github.com/caitlin-hartley/python-api-challenge/blob/main/output_data/Fig4.png)

-### Created Regression Plots
+## Created Regression Plots

 Computed the linear regression for each relationship.
 Separated the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude).
 Defined function to create linear regression plots.

+### Temperature

 Northern Hemisphere: Temperature vs. Latitude